-- consultant speakers and programme leaders.
+- consultant speakers and Programme Leaders.

 When we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-When you are using our secure online pages, your donation is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
+When you are using our secure online pages, your payment is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

 Your choices and how you can access update and delete your information

 You have the right to:

 Request access to your personal data (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.